Kepler-16b

-Kepler-16b (formally Kepler-16 (AB)-b) is a Saturn-mass exoplanet consisting of half gas and half rock and ice.
-It orbits a binary star, Kepler-16, with a period of 229 days. "[It] is the first confirmed, unambiguous example of a circumbinary planet – a planet orbiting not one, but two stars," said Josh Carter of the Center for Astrophysics | Harvard & Smithsonian, one of the discovery team.
+Kepler-16b (formally Kepler-16 (AB)-b) is a Saturn-sized exoplanet consisting of half gas and half rock and ice.
+It orbits a binary star, Kepler-16, with a period of 229 days.
+"It is the first confirmed, unambiguous example of a circumbinary planet – a planet orbiting not one, but two stars," said Josh Carter of the Center for Astrophysics | Harvard & Smithsonian, one of the discovery team.

 Kepler-16b is also unusual in that it falls inside the radius that was thought to be the inner limit for planet formation in a binary star system.
 According to Sara Seager, a planetary expert at the Massachusetts Institute of Technology, it was thought that for a planet to have a stable orbit around such a system, it would need to be at least seven times as far from the stars as the stars are from each other.
 Kepler-16b's orbit is only about half that distance.

 Kepler-16b orbits near the outer edge of the habitable zone, but it is a gas giant with surface temperatures around -100 to -70 C.

 Discovery

 Kepler-16b was discovered in 2011 using the space observatory aboard NASA's Kepler spacecraft.
 Scientists were able to detect Kepler-16b using the transit method, when they noticed the dimming of one of the system's stars even when the other was not eclipsing it.
 Furthermore, duration of transits and timing all the eclipses and transits of Kepler-16b and its stars in the system has allowed for unusually high precision in the calculations of the sizes and masses of objects in the Kepler-16 system.
-The leader of Kepler-16b's discovery team, Laurance Doyle of the SETI Institute in Mountain View, California, said of this precision, "I believe this is the best-measured planet outside the solar system".
-For example, Kepler-16b's radius is known to within 0.3%, better than that of any other known exoplanet (as of September 2011).
+The leader of Kepler-16b's discovery team, Laurance Doyle of the SETI Institute in Mountain View, California, said of this precision, "I believe this is the best-measured planet outside the Solar System".
+For example, Kepler-16b's radius is known to within 0.3%, better than that of any other known exoplanet as of September 2011.

 As seen from Earth, Kepler-16b ceased transiting the dimmer star in 2014, and stopped crossing the second, brighter star in 2018.
 After that, Kepler-16b will remain undetectable using the transit method until around 2042.

 In 2021, Kepler-16b became the first circumbinary planet to be detected by the radial velocity method.
 The second such planet was TOI-1338 c, discovered by this method in 2023.